wisedevik/Wisedev.Magic/README.md

 ## 🌐 CDN Version Control System
  The server implements a robust version-checking mechanism that uses CDN resources when client assets are outdated

+## 🔄 Resource Loading Logic
+ CDN Update

+ When version mismatch detected:
+ - Client sends ``LoginMessage`` with SHA, Client Version
+ - If client version and sha != server version and sha, server sends ``LoginFailedMessage``
+ - Client receives ``LoginFailedMessage`` with:
+    - ErrorCode (7)
+    - CDN endpoint URLs
+    - Latest fingerprint.json
+ - After that, the client checks the files on the server, and if the file is sha != the sha client file, it downloads a new file

 ## 📌 Important
  1. When using CDN mode: